What is Multiply the Pie?

 The importance of inclusive diversity

 It can be a challenge to get diverse groups of people to work together as best as possible.
 Resistance, differences of opinion and conflicts are constantly lurking.
-Still, we need diversity of thought and varied perspectives to get to meaningful results.
+Still, we need diversity of thought and varied perspectives to achieve meaningful business results.

 Why Multiply the Pie?